thirdweb-dev/typescript-sdk/docs/sdk.contractroles.getrolemembers.md

 ## Exceptions

 If you are requestiong a role that does not exist on the contract this will throw an error.

+## Remarks

+See [ContractRoles.getAllMembers()](./sdk.contractroles.getallmembers.md) to get get a list of addresses for all supported roles on the contract.

 ## Example